HelloWorldLTY/AWGAN/README.md

 # Package Requirement

-To run AWGAN, we suggest you install the python environment with the version-specific package listed in this table.
+To run AWGAN and other benchmarks, we suggest you install the python environment with the version-specific package listed in this table.

 |                 | Package    | Version |
 |-----------------|------------|---------|